Zalanshah64/eecs201-guide/Server.md

 #### Starting Over

-<b>If you do not need to start over, continue to the next section.</b>
+**If you do not need to start over, continue to the next section.**
 <br/>
 <br/>
 If you have in some shape or form lost access to your ssh key and are completely unable to retrieve it, you can start this tutorial over with the following command: